kubeflow/website/content/docs/pipelines/tutorials/sdk-examples.md

 +++
-title = "Using the Kubeflow Pipelines SDK" description = "Examples that demonstrate how to use the Kubeflow Pipelines SDK" weight = 10
+title = "Using the Kubeflow Pipelines SDK" description = "How to use the Kubeflow Pipelines SDK" weight = 10
 +++